jonasblasques/data-engineering-zoomcamp-notes/4_Analytics-Engineering/README.md

 ![ae17](images/ae18.jpg)
 <br><br>

+Every dbt project has a certain structure, including folders with specific names and global configurations that define how we work with dbt.
+To get started, dbt provides a starter project with basic configurations and example models.

+dbt must connect to your repository in  GitHub.
+Using the CLI, you can run dvt init, which generates the file tree and necessary files.
+If you're using DVT Cloud, the IDE will guide you through the setup process.
+Among the folders it creates, you'll find a file called project.yml.
+This file defines your project's name, connections, storage settings, and global configurations.

 **6: dbt build**

 Open the cloud IDE, create a new branch, click on "Initialize dbt project" and get the result below.
 Note: it is important to create a new branch, because if we had chosen to work on the master branch we would get stuck in read-only mode.